richardthorp/Festival-Faces/README.md

 Each page also features the same footer which contains a link to the business' email address, links to the business' social network pages and the copyright infomation for the website.
 All clickable links are clearly indicated with a subtle change in colour when the curser is hovered over them.
 The footer also implements responsive design by reordering the footer content to push the copyright information to the bottom of the screen and the more important social network and email links above on small screen sizes.

 ##### Home
 The home page features a short welcome message to the user, followed by a tag line which quickly tells the user the purpose of the business.
-Immediately below are three circular images on screen sizes 768 pixels wide and above, or 1 circular image on smaller screen sizes.
-The purpose of the three images on larger screens is to immediately display a selection of examples of work to the user.
-On smaller screens where only one image is displayed, the image acts as a more standard hero image, giving the user an immediate and stricking example of what the website is about.
+Immediately below are 3 circular images on screen sizes 768 pixels wide and above, or 1 circular image on smaller screen sizes.
+The purpose of the 3 images on larger screens is to immediately display a selection of examples of work to the user.
+On smaller screens where only 1 image is displayed, the image acts as a more standard hero image, giving the user an immediate and stricking example of what the website is about.

 Beneath this, the user finds the 'About' section, comprised of a small picture of some of the Festival Faces team along with 3 short sentences that summarise the ethos of the business, provide examples of previous clients and offer a link to 'get in touch'.
 The picture, with the three women all smiling establishes a human connection between business and the user, as well as providing reasurrance that this business is operated by friendly and happy people.
 The copy contained in the 'About' section is kept short and to the point so as not to overwhelm the user with information, and provide a call to action in the form of the 'get in touch' link which is clearly styled as a clickable link.